 This subject addresses the importance of using BIM/Lean/IPD to optimise design quality to ensure it meets client brief standards.
-It also covers the management of quality during construction phase by early identification and design rectification of potential coordination clashes and the like, thereby ensuring delivery on two key Lean Construction principles - eliminating defects and eliminating waiting time on site during construction.
-The subject also addresses how BIM models and Lean construction approaches in a collaborative IPD approach can significantly enhance the ability to identify, and facilitate elimination/management of potential safety risks that might otherwise manifest during construction of the project.
+It also covers the management of quality during the construction phase by early identification and design rectification of potential coordination clashes and the like, thereby ensuring delivery on two key Lean Construction principles - eliminating defects and eliminating waiting time on site during construction.
+The subject also addresses how BIM models and Lean construction approaches in a collaborative IPD approach can significantly enhance the ability to identify and facilitate elimination/management of potential safety risks that might otherwise manifest during construction of the project.

 |Faculty||Faculty of Society & Design|

 1. Analyse BIM/Lean/IPD technology platforms to enhance design quality.